|READ THE FULL ARTICLE BELOW

 Vitamin C (ascorbic acid) – It is a powerful anti-infammatory and involved in all phases of wound healing.
 Vitamin C decreases in our body after an injury/wound, therefore supplementation is very important to maintain adequate levels required for each healing phase.
 I had on hand 3g ascorbic acid powder which I mixed with water and drank 2-3 x daily.

 Turmeric (Curcuma longa) – It has strong wound healing actions including anti-inflammatory, anti-microbial and anti-bacterial effects.
-I mixed my organic Turmeric spice in with some coconut oil and applied morning and night.
+I mixed my organic Turmeric spice in with some coconut oil or castor oil and applied morning and night.

 Lampona Cylindrata 30c (NaturoPharm) – A remedy to support the body's response to what may very well have been a White Tailed Spider bite.
 I sprayed this regularly throughout the day.